P2GR/datamapper/docs/guide/datamapper-2/collections.md

 # Collections (DataMapper 2.0)

-Transform query results into powerful Collection objects with fluent methods for filtering, mapping, sorting, and aggregating data.
+Transform query results into powerful Collection objects with query builder-style methods for filtering, mapping, sorting, and aggregating data.
 Think of Collections as **arrays on steroids**.

 **New in DataMapper 2.0:** Collection API inspired by Laravel, providing 50+ methods for data manipulation with elegant, chainable syntax.